Dark Green Of Neither Earth Nor Sky (photographic installation with video, 2020, in collaboration with Karlis Bergs)

 The MAK Center Los Angeles, CA 2020

 Dark Green Of Neither Earth Nor Sky is composed of photographic short stories derived from this archive.
 These spontaneous and mundane moments, rendered in stillness, speak to this current period of increased physical isolation and solitude and dense digital connectivity and surveillance.
-Voyeurism is directed at those who sought to control what they could of their property, creating a profound loss of personal space.
+Voyeurism is directed at those who sought control.
 However, as theorist Claudia Grigg Edo writes: “....the originary purpose of the cameras stains the images, recalling the violence instigated to protect private property in the last few months alone – and the private property furiously and triumphantly destroyed in the wake of that violence.”
 The photographic sequences are coupled with a text written from the point of view of a technological subjectivity that has emerged from this network.

 Against the dark doorway I see you

 reach the other door in front of you